Alhaqbani21/Image-Processing-API/README.md

 An Express-based image processing API using Node.js and TypeScript, featuring operations for image scaling.
 Tested with Jasmine for reliable functionality and scalability.

-Learning outcome from this project:
+# Learning outcome from this project:
-1- how to deal with APIs
+ Markup : * how to deal with APIs
-2- routing using express
+          * routing using express
-3- dealing with fileSystem
+          * dealing with fileSystem
-4- testing with Jasmine
+          * testing with Jasmine

 # Demo
 <img width="778" alt="image" src="https://github.com/Alhaqbani21/Image-Processing-API/assets/94962409/ed7cab75-1d7a-485d-8180-18ff45a45b9c">